xbydsl/HS2VR/README.md

 ## Controls
 The controls follow the `VRGIN` setup:
-- The B/Y buttons swtich the current tool.
+- The B/Y buttons switch the current tool.
-- The Menu tool gives access to the UI.
+- The menu tool gives access to the UI.
 Use the grip button to grap the UI plane and reposition it.
-- The Warp tool allows movement.
-Grip button moves the camera, Grip+Trigger rotates it.
-Clicking the Touchpad warps the camera to the indicated location.
+- The warp tool allows movement.
+Grip button moves the camera, grip+trigger rotates it.
+Clicking the touchpad warps the camera to the indicated location.
-- The Play tool allows for interaction during H-Scenes.
-For now, moving the Touchpad up/down acts as the mouse wheel for starting, speed up, and speed down.
-Pressing Touchpad left/right cycles through the finish options, pressing in the center actives the current active option.
+- The play tool allows for interaction during H-Scenes.
+For now, moving the touchpad up/down acts as the mouse wheel for starting, speed up, and speed down.
+Pressing touchpad left/right cycles through the finish options, pressing in the center actives the current active option.

 # Building from source

 The mod currently uses a patched `VRGIN.dll` from the AI-Shoujo VR mod by Ooetksh, not the included git submodule.
 Once that version of VRGIN makes it onto github, the repo can be updated to include it.

+# Known issues
+- Camera placement is buggy.
+The effects of Unity XR input tracking, SteamVR, and whatever VRGIN is doing on the various cameras is less than clear to me.
+If someone knows how that stuff works, please let me know.
+- During scene transitions seizure-iduction flickering is happening.
+Until that is fixed, just close your eyes ¯\\_(ツ)_/¯.
+- Mirrors don't work properly.
+- Resolution of UI is crap.